learn-co-curriculum/responsive-type/README.md

 ## Create Maintainable Responsive Type with `em`

-One of the best ways to create maintainable type this is through relative measurements such as _em_.
+One of the best ways to create maintainable type is with relative measurements such as _em_.
 Em values are relative to the current font-size.
 Because it is a relative measurement, it is very useful for keeping type proportional.
 Let's take a look at an example where we want our header text